freakout42/formax/docs/index.md

 #### Development

-The form application can be build without code by setting up some data in a couple of tables with minimal programming.
-A minimal form to maintain a single table with complete CRUD functionality can be build with a single line of code within two seconds.
+The form application can be build without coding by setting up some data in a couple of tables with minimal programming.
+A minimal form to maintain a single table with complete CRUD functionality can be build with a single command line within two seconds.
 Anyways is the primary goal the efficiency of the end user application.
 Developer comfort is on second place.